EMRI_MC: A GPU-based Python code for Bayesian inference of EMRI waveforms: Introduction

-Parameter forecasting for EMRI signals is not an easy task, because of the challenge to model their waveforms and the high-dimensional parameter space that needs be explored.
+Parameter forecasting for EMRI signals is not an easy task because of the complex nature of these signals and the high-dimensional parameter space that needs be explored.
 Most of the attempts in the literature to date are based on the kludge scheme for the waveform generation, as well as on the Fisher information matrix approach for the parameter forecast; see, e.g., \cite{Barack:2003fp,Barack:2006pq,Vallisneri:2007ev,Chua:2017ujo,Moore:2017lxy,Babak:2017tow}.
 An early attempt at parameter estimation using Bayesian inference was performed in \cite{Ali:2012zz} and, more recently, in \cite{Burke:2023lno,Liu:2023onj}.

+Exploring the high-dimensional parameter space with accuracy is hindered by the multi-modality of the likelihood, meaning that different sets of parameters can produce waveforms that look very similar to one another; see, e.g., \cite{Chua:2021aah}.
+The resulting parameter degeneracy creates local maxima in the likelihood function, making it difficult to locate the global maximum.
+Navigating this multi-modal landscape requires sophisticated sampling methods.

+Yet another fundamental challenge in parameter estimation is the difficulty to distinguish between an EMRI signal and other non-negligible overlapping signals that originate from different astrophysical sources, such as galactic compact binaries.
+Addressing this challenge is crucial for LISA data analysis and usually requires fitting the global signal with efficient sampling algorithms \cite{Cornish:2005qw,Littenberg:2023xpl,Katz:2024oqg}.

+Nowadays, modeling of EMRI waveform is achieving sufficient accuracy to detect and analyze EMRI signals in the data from future detectors like LISA.
+This involves refining self-force calculations \cite{Wardell:2021fyy} and improving computational methods for waveform generation \cite{LISAConsortiumWaveformWorkingGroup:2023arg}.